ryanchankh/style_transfer/README.md

 ## Model Structure and the Flow of Information
 #### Preprocess
 1. style image is rescaled to be the same size as content image.
+2. When images are loaded, mean pixel values are subtracted from them such that their pixel values are centered at 0.
+This is due to the properties of the weights in our VGG Network, and the use of gram matrix requires values to be centered at 0.
-2. Both image are passed into the VGG network, and activation maps from specific layers are extracted.
+3. Both image are passed into the VGG network, and activation maps from specific layers are extracted.
-3. For activation maps from style image, we pre-compute each layer's gram matrix.
+4. For activation maps from style image, we pre-compute each layer's gram matrix.
-4. A random image is generated, ready to be synthesized updated at each iteration.
+5. A random image is generated, ready to be synthesized updated at each iteration.
 This is our only variable that is trained.

 #### Generating result
 1. Each iteration, we pass in the random image to obtain the same layers of activation maps we chose for content and style.